quassy/prefect/docs/core/concepts/persistence.md

     cache_validator=prefect.engine.cache_validators.all_parameters)
 ```

-!!! warning The cache is stored in context
+!!! warning "The cache is stored in context"
     Note that when running Prefect Core locally, your Tasks' cached states will be stored in memory within `prefect.context`.